 What Can I Recycle?

+There are recycling rules as far as what can and cannot be recycled.
 The Independence County Recycling facility will pick up the following materials at your residence:

 Paper: Newspapers, magazines, catalogs, junk mail, office and school paper, phone books, etc. Keep dry; wet paper cannot be recycled.

 Cardboard: Corrugated boxes, non-refrigerated food and shoe boxes, paper bags.
 Flatten these items.
 OK wet or dry.
 (Frozen food and soda container boxes are not recyclable.)

 Plastic: Beverage, milk, juice, food, detergent, lotion, etc. Remove lid, empty contents and rinse.
 If the opening is smaller than the bottom, the county can recycle it.
 No butter tubs, lids, auto fluids, herbicides or pesticide bottles.
 Leave labels on.

 Aluminum and Tin Cans: Empty contents and rinse.
 Drop metal lid into can and leave labels on.

 Glass: Beverage, food bottles and jars only.
 Remove lids, empty contents and rinse.

 Items that need to be dropped off at your local recycling facility: Electronics including any equipment with microchips and waste oil (no filters).

 North of White River West of Highway 167